serroz86/Sql_python_visualizations/README.md

 Most of these can be installed using the basic Anaconda installation.

 b) It is necessary to download the database in form of .sqlite file (lahman2016.sqlite), retrieved from http://seanlahman.com/files/database/lahman2016-sql.zip

+## Visualization

+A visualization of the python notebook can be seen with the .webarchive file.